mike-adeyemi/Product-Financial-Insights/README.md

-## Sales by Product & COGS Analysis
+## Sales by Product and COGS Analysis

 - Top-Selling Products: